Mazandarani mythology

 Mazandaran is a mythical land that has more epic and romantic legends and myths than any place in Iran, which is the most important land of the cultural and identity puzzle of the Iranian people due to its location between the Alborz Mountains, Hyrcanian forests and Caspian Sea.

-Mazanderani mythology are based on Mazanderani people's faith in mythical and semi-mythical creatures and bearers of good and evil with the development of society.
+Mazanderani mythology is based on Mazanderani people's faith in mythical and semi-mythical creatures and bearers of good and evil with the development of society.
 These stories were transmitted orally among the local people for many centuries.
 A large group of these mythical creatures became a part of Mazandaran folklore as separate stories.

 List of Mazanderani mythical creatures

 Bom Sari Kija

 Bom Sari Kija (translation: "the girl on the roof") was a malign supernatural female, in function somewhat resembling a lulu khorkhore, who was used to frighten children into good behaviour: in the folklore of Mazandaran, it was said that children who behaved badly would be abducted by this being.